How a Quooker works

-The Quooker system consist of a small tank in the kitchen cupboard that is linked to the boiling water tap on the worktop.
+The Quooker system consists of a small tank in the kitchen cupboard that is linked to the boiling water tap on the worktop.
 The tank acts like a vacuum flask connected to the water mains.
 The air in the insulated wall is so thin that the heat is unable to escape.

-Only boiling water, or hot water too?
+Only boiling water or hot water too?